-- Class I, which consists of Amanda Lannert and Jon Trauben, whose terms will expire at SpringBig's 2023 annual meeting of shareholders; - Class II, which consists of Patricia Glassford and Phil Schwarz, whose terms will expire at SpringBig's 2024 annual meeting of shareholders; and - Class III, which consists of Steven Bernstein, Jeffrey Harris, and Sergey Sherman, whose terms will expire at SpringBig's 2025 annual meeting of shareholders.
+- Class I, which consists of Amanda Lannert and Jon Trauben, whose terms will expire at the Annual Meeting; - Class II, which consists of Patricia Glassford and Phil Schwarz, whose terms will expire at SpringBig's 2024 annual meeting of stockholders; and - Class III, which consists of Steven Bernstein, Jeffrey Harris, and Sergey Sherman, whose terms will expire at SpringBig's 2025 annual meeting.

-At each annual meeting of shareholders, directors will be elected to succeed the class of directors whose terms have expired.
+At each annual meeting of stockholders, directors will be elected to succeed the class of directors whose terms have expired.
 This classification of our Board of Directors could have the effect of increasing the length of time necessary to change the composition of a majority of the Board of Directors.
-Our charter provides that the Board of Directors shall be fixed from time to time by the Board pursuant to a resolution adopted by a majority of the Board.
+Our Certificate of Incorporation provides that the Board of Directors shall be fixed from time to time by the Board pursuant to a resolution adopted by a majority of the Board.